auth0/docs/articles/extensions/deploy-cli/guides/import-export-yaml-file.md

 ---
-title: Import/Export YAML File
+title: Import/Export Tenant Configuration to YAML File
-description: Learn how to use the YAML Option of the Auth0-deploy-cli tool.
+description: Learn how to use the YAML option of the Auth0-deploy-cli tool.
 topics:
   - extensions
   - deploy-cli